merlinfuchs/ccna-extension/README.md

 To install the extension in chrome go to chrome://extensions/ and enable the Developer Mode in the upper right corner.
 A button called "Load unpacked" will appear on the left side.
-Click it and select the "chrome" directory.
+Click it and select the "extension" directory.
 Optionally move the extension into the chrome menu. (essentially hide it)

+## Firefox
+To install the extension in firefox go to about:debugging#/runtime/this-firefox and click on "Load temporary Add-on..." in the upper right corner.
+Select the manifest.json in the "extension" directory.
+You need to repeat this process when you restart firefox. (it's temporary)

 # Use